nut245/flashcards-program/FlashcardsV3/README.md

 Auxiliary files, apart from main file, will not run as they are missing the validation to check whether it was the __main__ file.

+Running the program requires only executing the main file.

 ## Configuration

 None exist currently.
 Implementation of configuration will be accessed by users